Spread around the far west of Crete, the beaches in the province of Chania are among the most breathtaking in Europe.

 Viena Beach Crete has a delightful setting, largely protected and shielded by rocks just offshore to keep the crystal-clear turquoise water calm.
 The beach is partly rocky, with some sand.
 The calm water makes it one of the better places to go snorkelling in Crete.
 However the best thing about Viena beach is that it’s set next to the scant ruins of the ancient city of Viena.
 You can still see parts of columns close to the beach and in the sea water.
 A remote, atmospheric place, one of the most fascinating Crete Greece beaches.

 The real highlight here is Grammeno Wild Beach, which is like a hilly version of Kedrodasos down the coast.
-It’s one of the most beautiful places in Crete, with steep, pristine sand dunes and delicate juniper trees concealing some gorgeous, tiny sandy coves.
+It’s unusual among Chania beaches in that it’s backed by a series of steep dunes.
+It’s one of the most beautiful places in Crete, with delicate juniper trees and the mountains of sand concealing some wonderful, tiny sandy coves.